FlyTrackers/FlyTrackers/README.md

 * Additional statistics based on the user (i.e. Map plot showing their travel history?)
 * Random picker of a plane or flight
 * Public feed to post interesting data
+* Chat log with other people following a specific flight?

 ### 2. Screen Archetypes